ibm-cloud-docs/key-protect/kur.md

 ### Outdated CLI plugins
 {: #kur-ts-outdated-plugins}

-If your CLI plugins are outdated, you'll see a warning message listing which plugins need to be updated.
+If your CLI plugins are outdated, you see a warning message that lists which plugins need to be updated.

 ```text
 the following IBM Cloud CLI plugins are outdated: [container-service]